On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: 4:3 MMR Validation in Numerical Simulations

 \section{4:3 MMR Validation in Numerical Simulations}

-For our numerical experiments, we followed a similar procedure as in \citet{Munoz26}.
+For our numerical experiments, we followed a similar procedure as in \citetalias{Munoz26}.
 We conducted short-term, 10 Myr simulations of the 152 Twotino candidates retrieved from the JPL's Small-Body Database \footnote{\url{https://ssd.jpl.nasa.gov/horizons/}} with a semimajor-axis in the range $47<a<48.5$ au.
 Our simulations include the Sun, the four giant planets, and Pluto\footnote{We consider a single body with a mass equal to the mass of Pluto and Charon together, with masses taken from \citet{Stern18}.} as massive bodies.

-We perform our simulations with REBOUND \citep{rebound}, using the MERCURIUS \citep{reboundmercurius} integrator.
-We set an initial time-step of 180 days and an accuracy parameter of $10^{-9}$.
-We use a 5-yr output cadence to follow the evolution of the resonant orbits with high precision; this results in $2\times10^6$ data points.
-Following equations \ref{equ:phi21} and \ref{equ:phi43}, we obtain the 2:1 MMR resonant argument with respect to Neptune, and the 4:3 MMR resonant argument with respect to Pluto for each of the Twotinos.
-Overall, we obtain 91 resonant objects in the 2:1 MMR with Neptune, i.e., those with libration amplitudes lower than $340^\circ$ in the 10 Myr time interval of the integration.
-Out of these objects, 35 and 21 Twotinos librate in the leading and trailing islands, respectively, while 35 librate in the symmetric resonant island.
+We perform our simulations with REBOUND \citep{rebound}, using the \ccc{IAS15 \citep{reboundias15}} integrator.
+We set an initial time-step of \ccc{100} days and an accuracy parameter of $10^{-9}$.
+We use a 5-yr output cadence to follow the evolution of the resonant orbits with high precision.
+Following equations \ref{equ:phi21} and \ref{equ:phi43}, we obtain the 2:1 MMR resonant argument with respect to Neptune, and the 4:3 MMR resonant argument with respect to Pluto for each Twotino.
+Overall, we obtain 91 resonant objects librating in the 2:1 MMR with Neptune, i.e., those with libration amplitudes \ccc{below a set limit of} $340^\circ$ throughout the integration.
+Out of these Twotinos, 35 librate in the leading island, 21 in the trailing island, and the other 35 in the symmetric island.